mkallipo/affiliation-matching/README.md

 # Affiliation-Matching Repository

-This repository contains code and data for matching DOIs of Crossref JSON files with organization IDs from the OpenAIRE (https://www.openaire.eu) or ROR (https://ror.org) database.
+This repository contains code and data for matching DOIs of Crossref / Pubmed / DataCite with organization IDs from the ROR (https://ror.org) database.

 🚀 As it is still a work in progress, *the repository may not always be up-to-date*.
 However, I will incorporate improvements and bug fixes regularly.